 - Weeds – yes, but be careful.
 If they are without seed heads, go for it.
-If they are those awful bulbous things (like oxalis) or spread on runners (like couch and kikuyu) give it a miss!
+If they are have bulbs (such as oxalis) or spread on runners (like couch and kikuyu), they are to avoided.

-- Bird, Dog and Cat Poo – no… there is a significant risk of disease and general ickiness with pet poop, so don’t use it.
+- Bird, dog and cat poo – no… there is a significant risk of disease with pet poop, so don’t use it.
 Don’t even think about adding person poo!

 - Wood ashes from open fires – yes, in small amounts, but be careful if you add your compost to heavy clay soils as the ash may compound the problem.
 N.B.
 Never burn treated timbers, or add treated timber products to compost heaps

 - Tree branches – yes, shredded before adding, unless disease is present.

-- Eucalyptus Leaves – yes, may take a while to decompose so run them over with a lawn mower first.
+- Eucalyptus leaves – yes, but they may take a while to decompose so run over them with a lawn mower first.

 - Lawn clippings – yes, but not in large quantities unless some dry matter is added at the same time, such as dried leaves or shredded newspaper.
 This helps prevent the clippings becoming a putrid, slimy mess.
 Remember, twelve buckets of lawn clippings need one bucket of sawdust, or three buckets of shredded newspaper to get the C/N ratio correct!

 - Citrus fruit – no, these are highly acidic and may take a while to break down, and they can really slow down the composting process.

 - Coffee grounds and tea bags – yes as long as the material making the bag is made from all natural materials free of plastic – the tiny staple on the tea-bag will eventually add a bit of iron to your soil.

 - Take-away pizza cardboard containers – tear them up first and they act as carbon matter for the heap.

 - Newspaper – yes, the better shredded the faster they will compost.
-Avoid the super glossy inserts!
+Avoid the glossy inserts!